UbiquityDotNET/Llvm.NET/src/Interop/Ubiquity.NET.Llvm.Interop/ABI/ReadMe.md

 ## Calling convention
 All of the P/Invoke APIs use an explicit `[UnmanagedCallConv(CallConvs=[typeof(CallConvCdecl)])]` to identify that the APIs use the standard "C" ABI calling convention.
+This is defined by the LLVM-C API.

 ### Future optimization
 At some point in the future it might be worth adding the ability to suppress GC transitions as an optimization.
 Application of that requires great care and understanding of the GC and native implementation to ensure it is safe to do.
-This is strictly a performance optimization that has NO impact on callers so is left for future enhancement.
+This is strictly a performance optimization that has NO impact on callers so is left for future enhancement as applicable.

 ## Special handling of strings
 >[!NOTE]